 4. Call my office 757-481-3366 if you have any problems or questions about the bowel preparation or medications.
 Call if you cannot follow the above instructions, as I may need to modify them for you, or postpone your surgery.

 5. Finish cleaning your home.
 This is a time for a real cleansing!
 Finish packing!

 6. After bowel prep: Do not eat anything.
 Nothing by mouth at all after midnight.
 (The anesthesiologist may tell you that you can have some clear liquid breakfast on the day of your surgery if your procedure is much later in the day.
-You may only have clear liquid, but carefully stop eating or drinking precisely according to the anesthesiologist’s instructions.)
-For your safety, your surgery will be cancelled for another day if you have not followed these instructions correctly.
+You may only have clear liquids, but carefully stop eating or drinking precisely according to the anesthesiologist’s instructions.)
+For your safety, your surgery will be canceled for another day if you have not followed these instructions correctly.

 THE DAY OF SURGERY:

 1. Take a nice shower.
 Apply no makeup, no jewelry.
-Bring contact or glasses case, dental fixture cases and CPAP machine if you are on one.
+Bring contact or glasses case, dental fixture cases, and CPAP machine if you are on one.
 Pack overnight bag.
 No need for your jammies—we got ‘em.